Flight-Free-UK/flight_free_uk_website/source/posts/a-world-of-experience.html.markdown

 \*This is the song in question, [Golden Bomber - Memeshikute](https://www.youtube.com/watch?v=A51ZsEVVAZA), see the first chorus for side to side running and the violent hand waving throughout.

 ![](/images/uploads/sunset.jpg "Sunset on the ferry")

+*Read more about Mischa and Rosanna's travels on their blog site, [www.myjumbokimono.com](http://www.myjumbokimono.com/)*